Coronavirus (COVID-19) FAQs and Resources

 On March 19, 2020, the Ontario government passed legislation to people who need to take time off work due to COVID-19.
 Here is the latest information from the provincial government on this new legislation: https://news.ontario.ca/opo/en/2020/03/employment-standards-amendment-act-infectious-disease-emergencies-2020.html

 If an RVT experiences a shortage of work due to the virus, you can apply for support through the Canadian government.
 As of March 25, 2020, the Government of Canada has announced a new benefit program for those who have lost their jobs due to COVID-19.
-The benefit provides $2,000 a month for 4 months.
+The benefit originally provided $2,000 a month for 4 months.
+It was recently extended for an additional 8 weeks.
 Find out more about the benefit and how to apply here.

 situation evolves, we will do our best to keep members informed of any

 Do you have any resources on how I can keep my kids busy?

 With schools closed and kids at home it can be difficult to maintain a routine.
 See below for some resources and activities for kids.